Commonwealth Edison Co. v. Montana: Further developments and rulings

 The U.S. Supreme Court had a second occasion to address issues with the Montana coal severance tax in 1998.
-In 1904, the Crow Nation ceded part of its tribal reservation back to the government of the United States.
+In 1904, the Crow Tribe ceded part of its tribal reservation back to the government of the United States.
 The federal government continued to hold the mineral rights under these lands in trust for the tribe.
-Montana's coal severance tax applied to coal mined on both the ceded federal land as well as land beneath the Crow Nation.
-The Crow Nation sued, claiming that the Montana tax impinged on their tribal sovereignty and was pre-empted by federal law.
+Montana's coal severance tax applied to coal mined on both the ceded federal land as well as land beneath the Crow Tribe.
+The Crow Tribe sued, claiming that the Montana tax impinged on their tribal sovereignty and was pre-empted by federal law.
 In the landmark Indian law case, Montana v.
 Crow Tribe of Indians, the U.S. Supreme Court disagreed on both counts, reversing the previous judgments of the Ninth Circuit.

 Assessment

 Commonwealth Edison Co. v.
 Montana has been criticized by legal scholars for overturning Heisler v.
 Thomas Colliery Co. and subsequent rulings.

 Other legal scholars criticize the ruling for, in their view, undermining the importance of the fourth prong of the Complete Auto Transit test.